Trump legal team responds to Justice Department filing in another request for special master

 Trump's team misled the Justice Department, according to government lawyers, when they told investigators on June 3 that all classified material had been removed from the former president's residence after a "diligent" search of the property.

-Last week, Judge Cannon indicated her "preliminary intent" to grant Trump's request for a Special Master.
+Last week, Cannon indicated her "preliminary intent" to grant Trump's request for a special master.
 She will hear arguments from both Trump's attorneys and the Justice Department on the matter in a Florida federal courtroom on Thursday.

 Responding to Cannon's notice, prosecutors also revealed in their explosive Tuesday filing a photo of some of what they say were the classified records seized during the Aug.
 8 search at Mar-a-Lago.
 Some of the records recovered from a container in Trump's office as depicted in the FBI photo included cover sheets for classified information with the markings "SECRET//SCI" and "TOP SECRET//SCI."
 The documents are positioned next to a container with a framed Time magazine cover, among other items.